docusign/extension-app-data-io-reference-implementation/terraform/azure/README.md

 # Terraform configuration for deploying to Microsoft Azure

-## Specific Cloud Prerequisites
+## Specific cloud prerequisites

-To get started, you need to:
+Before deploying your extension app on Azure, complete the following setup steps:

+1. [Sign up for an Azure Free Account](https://azure.microsoft.com/free/) (if you don’t already have one).

 1. **Configure Azure CLI**: Install and configure the Azure CLI to interact with your Azure account.
 You can follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).